 3 Divisions.
 2 Weeks.
 1 Winner.

-For 8 years, the 2WK Competition has inspired filmmakers of all ages by connecting them with A list Hollywood Screenwriters and Directors.
+For the past 10 years, the 2WK Competition has inspired filmmakers of all ages by connecting them with A list Hollywood Screenwriters and Directors.
 The competition is divided into three divisions: Open, College, and Young Filmmakers (high school and younger).
 Each division is assigned a unique, specifically written line (written by Hollywood writers and directors) and then has two weeks to make a short film which creatively utilizes the line.
 We encourage all levels of participation (from novice to professional) because....we're a school.
 That's what we do.

 This competition is truly one of a kind.